delingren/walle/remote_transmitter.md

 # Custom Remote Control

 In addition to using an existing remote control, I also wanted to make my own remote control with joysticks.
-The biggest challenge is probably 3d pringing the housing.
+The biggest challenge is probably 3d printing the housing.
 So I am exploring the option of using an existing wireless PS2 control bought on AliExpress, gutting the insides and replacing it with a microcontroller and adding a IR LED.

 To do that, there are a few things I need to figure out.

 1. The joysticks.
 A PS2 controller has two of them.
 They are both 2-axis joysticks.
-I assume they are resistive (i.e. pototiometers) and I should be able to use an ADC pin to read the position of an axis.
+I assume they are resistive (i.e. potentiometers) and I should be able to use an ADC pin to read the position of an axis.
 1. The IR emitter.
 This should be relatively easy.
 The library I use on the receiver side is also capable of sending.
 1. The microcontroller.
 The PS2 controller is powered by 2 AAA batteries, I want to be able to reuse the power source.
 So I need an mcu that can be powered at 3V.
 First thing that came to my mind is ATmega 328.
 I have a couple of them and they are 8MHz versions.

 ## Microcontroller
-As mentioned before, I intend to use an 8MHz ATmega328 devboard (Arduino Pro Mini clones), which should be able to run at 3V comofortably.
+As mentioned before, I intend to use an 8MHz ATmega328 devboard (Arduino Pro Mini clones), which should be able to run at 3V comfortably.
 So I am going to prototype everything on that board.
 One small caveat about working with this board is that ATmega328 comes in two versions: 8Mhz and 16MHz.
 When programming with Arduino IDE or CLI, we need to choose the correct frequency.
 Otherwise, the code will still run, but the timing is all messed up.
 Anything that relies on the frequency will not work properly.
 E.g. the serial console or the IR transmitter.

 ## IR transmitter
 I have some generic 940 nm IR LEDs from Amazon and I intend to use one.
 These LEDs are rather finicky and very direction sensitive.
 The GPIO pins have enough juice to drive them.
 I tried to use a BJT to bump up its wattage.
 But it turned out that the 3V battery doesn't have enough juice to drive it.
 Its voltage would drop too much and the MCU would brown out.
 So I am stuck with the low wattage.
 It works OK within 1.5 meters and with a line of sight.
 Otherwise, the reception gets very finicky.
 There might be some LEDs with a lower voltage drop that would work better at 3V.
 But for now, I'm happy with what I have.
 For a future version, there are a couple of changes I want to make: